Keyboard shortcuts

 • INTELLI_SKIP_ESC_BIND=1: Prevents IntelliShell from binding the esc key to clear the current line in the terminal.

 For keybinding syntax, refer to your shell's documentation (bindkey for Zsh, bind for Bash).
-For example, to change the search hotkey in Bash, you would add the line export INTELLI_SEARCH_HOTKEY=\\C-t to your .bashrc.
+For example, to change the search hotkey in Bash, add export INTELLI_SEARCH_HOTKEY=\\C-t to your .bashrc.

 Verify Your Installation

-After installing, open a new terminal session to ensure the changes are loaded.
-You can verify that the intelli-shell binary is working by running:
+After installing and configuring your shell, open a new terminal session to ensure the changes are loaded.
+You can verify that the binary is working by running:

 intelli-shell --version